dushan-ranasinghage/dushan.react-typecript-snippets/README.md

-# react-typescript-snippets README
+# react-typescript-enterprise README

-This is the README for your extension "react-typescript-snippets".
+This is the README for your extension "react-typescript-enterprise".
 After writing up a brief description, we recommend including the following sections.

 ## Features